Pizza Sharing is PPA-hard: Exact computation of polygons' positive measure given a -path

-Here we show how to construct the Borsuk-Ulam function $f: S^n \mapsto \reals^n$ given $n$ sets of weighted polygons.
+Here we show how to construct the Borsuk-Ulam function $f: S^d \to \reals^n$ given $n$ sets of weighted polygons, where $d, n \in \naturals$.
 We will focus on an arbitrary colour $i \in [n]$ and present the coordinate $f_{i}$.
+As discussed earlier, our function will capture the measure $\mu_i$ in the \rplus region of any given \scut-path.
+Furthermore, after the preprocessing step achieved by \cref{alg: polygon_decomp_into_triangles}, the function suffices to be able to capture the measure of simple shapes, namely axis-aligned right-angled triangles.

 Consider the $\tau \geq 1$ weighted polygons of the $i$-th colour, and let us focus on a particular polygon $t \in [\tau]$.
 We have triangulated the polygon into $m_t$ non-obtuse triangles.
-Consider one such triangle $j \in [m_t]$ and the \textit{virtual triangles} $T_{j}^{1}, T_{j}^{2}, T_{j}^{3}, T_{j}^{4}, T_{j}^{5}$, which are the corresponding five axis-aligned right-angled triangles described in Appendix \ref{app: axis-aligned-tr}.
-W.l.o.g. we consider $T_{j}^1$ and $T_{j}^2$ to be the \textit{positively contributing triangles} and the rest being the \textit{negatively contributing triangles}.
-For each of them we will be computing the positive measure that the cut $\vv{p}$ of \scut-\pizza defines (see Appendix \ref{app: sc-pizza_exists}).
-By the axis-aligned right-angled triangle decomposition described in the proof of Proposition \ref{prop: ax-al_ri-tr_decomp}, it suffices to show how to compute parts of areas of such a triangle, for all of its four possible \textit{orientations}: $Q_{I}, Q_{II}, Q_{III}, Q_{IV}$, where $Q_o$ is the orientation when, by shifting the triangle so that the vertex of the right angle is on $(0,0)$, the whole triangle is in the $o$-th quadrant.
+Consider one such triangle $T_s$, corresponding to some $s \in [m_t]$, and the \textit{virtual triangles} $T_{s}^{1}, T_{s}^{2}, T_{s}^{3}, T_{s}^{4}, T_{s}^{5}$, which are the five axis-aligned right-angled triangles that \cref{alg: polygon_decomp_into_triangles} gave as output (also see \cref{fig:combined-b}).
+W.l.o.g. we consider $T_{s}^1$ and $T_{s}^2$ to be the \textit{positively contributing triangles} and the rest to be the \textit{negatively contributing triangles}.
+For each of them, we will be computing the positive measure determined by the \scut-path induced from the given point $\vec{z} \in S^d$ (see proof of \cref{thm: sc-pizza_exists}).
+By the axis-aligned right-angled triangle decomposition described in the proof of \cref{prop: ax-al_ri-tr_decomp}, it suffices to show how to compute parts of areas of such a triangle, for all of its four possible \textit{orientations}: $Q_{I}, Q_{II}, Q_{III}, Q_{IV}$, where $Q_o$ is the orientation when, by shifting the triangle so that the vertex of the right angle is on $(0,0)$, the whole triangle is in the $o$-th quadrant.